Colloquium: Hadron Production in Open-charm Meson Pair at $e^+e^-$ Collider: Experimental advances

-Furthermore, the study of the $Y(4230)$ state continues to be a topic of interest in the field of particle physics.
+The study of the $Y(4230)$ state continues to be a topic of interest in the field of particle physics.
 Although initial interpretations suggested that it could be a $1^{--}$ charmonium state with primary decays to the $D^{\ast+}D^{\ast-}$ and $D^{\ast+}D^-$ final states, the current limited data sample size does not provide evidence to support the modes.
 This has led to alternative hypotheses for the nature of $Y(4230)$, including suggestions that it could be a hybrid, baryonium, molecule, or tetraquark state~\cite{Wang:2019mhs,Wang:2020prx, Llanes-Estrada:2005qvr, Li:2009zu, Cao:2020vab}.
-In particular, if $Y(4230)$ were a hybrid state, its decay rates to $D^{\ast+}D^{\ast-}$ and $D^{\ast+}D^-$ would be very small~\cite{Zhu:2005hp, Kou:2005gt, Close:2005iz}.
+In particular, if $Y(4230)$ were a hybrid state, its decay rates to $D^{\ast+}D^{\ast-}$ and $D^{\ast+}D^-$ would be small~\cite{Zhu:2005hp, Kou:2005gt, Close:2005iz}.

-As the first charmonium-like state with $J^{PC} =1^{--}$, $Y(4230)$ is only about 30 MeV/$c^2$ below the nominal threshold for $D\bar{D}_{1}(2420)$ and its nature so far still remains a mystery.
+As the first charmoniumlike state with $J^{PC} =1^{--}$, $Y(4230)$ is only about 30 MeV/$c^2$ below the nominal threshold for $D\bar{D}_{1}(2420)$; its nature remains a mystery.
 The mass of the resonance referred to as $Y(4230)$ is consistent with the prediction of the $D\bar{D}_{1}(2420)$ molecule model~\cite{Wang:2013cya,Cleven:2013mka,Qin:2016spb}.
 The production of $e^+e^-\to\pi^{+}D^{(\ast)0}D^{(\ast)-}$ is expected to be strongly enhanced above the nominal $D\bar{D}_{1}(2420)$ threshold and could be a key to understanding existing puzzles with these $Y$ states.
-The cross section of $e^+e^-\to \pi^+D^{0}D^{\ast-}$ was first measured by the Belle experiment using ISR~\cite{Belle:2009dus} and no evidence for charmonium(-like) states was found within the statistics limitation.
-Recently, a precise measurement of the cross section of the $e^+e^-\to \pi^+D^{0}D^{\ast-}$ reaction at 84 c.m. energies from 4.05 to 4.60 GeV was presented~\cite{BESIII:2018iea}.
-Two enhancements are clearly visible in the cross section around 4.23 and 4.40 GeV, as shown in Fig.~\ref{BCS:piD0Dsm} (Top).
+The cross-section of $e^+e^-\to \pi^+D^{0}D^{\ast-}$ was first measured by the Belle experiment using ISR~\cite{Belle:2009dus} and no evidence for charmonium(like) states was found within the statistics limitation.
+A precise measurement of the cross-section of the $e^+e^-\to \pi^+D^{0}D^{\ast-}$ reaction at 84 c.m. energies from 4.05 to 4.60 GeV was presented~\cite{BESIII:2018iea}.
+Two enhancements are clearly visible in the cross-section around 4.23 and 4.40 GeV, as shown in Fig.~\ref{BCS:piD0Dsm} (top panel).